nathangeffen/cagl/docs/developer.md

 -   Macros that are strictly for internal use should be prefixed CAG\_P\_ (the "P" stands for private).

+## Compiling and running in development

+To compile in development the *cagl* sub-directory has to be in the *C_INCLUDE_PATH* environment variable.
+If you use any CAGL provided functions, as opposed to macros, you'll also need to compile and link cagl/common.c when compiling your own source code.

 ## Tools to help work with CAGL {-}